softleader/specification-mapper/starter/README.md

   private final SpecCodec codec;

   MySpecificationResolver(SpecCodec codec) {
-    // Keep the SpecCodec around to used. this.codec = codec;
+    // Keep the SpecCodec around to be used. this.codec = codec;
   }